 You are the master of your speed and pace when you run/walk outside.
 But, if you plan on walking/running on a treadmill, you can always preset your rate and abide by it.

-Speed is an integral factor if you plan to use the treadmill for achieving weight loss goals or if you are training for a race.
+Speed is an integral factor if you plan to use the treadmill to achieve weight loss goals or train for a race.
 We cannot go by generalizations when it comes to the recommended speed for exercising on a treadmill.

 Is Speed Important?

 It’s common to see people race against each other, upping their maximum speed limits while running/walking on a treadmill.

 But is speed really important?
 Truthfully, the speed at which you are exercising is never that important unless you plan to participate in a race or get involved in doing some speed work.